u2032/wall-t/src/main/docs/Readme.txt

     4. Enjoy !

+=== More information ? ===

+See the project page on internet at: https://code.google.com/p/wall-t/

 ==== Credits ====

-Developed by Cedric Longo. https://plus.google.com/+CédricLongo Released under the GNU GENERAL PUBLIC LICENSE VERSION 3.
+Developed by Cedric Longo. https://plus.google.com/+CédricLongo Released under the terms of the GNU GENERAL PUBLIC LICENSE V3.